freeCodeCamp/learn-git-by-building-an-sql-reference-object/TUTORIAL.md

 ### 1964.1

-View the last commit in your log.
+View only the last commit in your log.

 #### HINTS

-- Use the `git log` command with two flags
+- Use the `git log` command with the correct argument
 - View the last `x` number of commits with `-x`
 - Use `-1` with the command
 - Type `git log -1` into the terminal and press enter